 This bill amends existing laws regarding the use of unmanned aerial vehicles (UAVs) by law enforcement officers in Iowa.
 It prohibits the state or its political subdivisions from using UAVs for traffic law enforcement, except in specific circumstances.
-A certified law enforcement officer is permitted to operate a UAV to assist in apprehending a driver who is eluding a pursuing vehicle and can issue citations for any traffic violations committed during the pursuit.
+A certified law enforcement officer is permitted to operate a UAV to assist in apprehending a driver who is eluding a pursuing vehicle and may issue citations for any traffic violations committed during the pursuit.

 Statutes affected: Introduced: 321.492B, 321.279